top of page

 The local Mayan Indians taught him how to survive by eating iguanas and taking baths in the jungle river with crocodiles nearby.

-It wasn't an easy beginning, as he was shot & stabbed, & suffered from malaria & dengue.
+It wasn't an easy beginning, as he was shot and stabbed, and suffered from worms and life-threatening diseases including malaria & dengue.

-The mission Paul started in that jungle hut in 1990 is now International Servants, one of the largest & most well-respected missions in Belize.
+The mission Pastor Paul started in that jungle hut in 1990 is now International Servants, one of the largest & most well-respected missionary works in Belize.

-Paul has been serving as our missionary in Belize since 1990 and oversees our ministries and network of 54 local Churches in Belize.
+Paul currently serves as our Pastor and missionary in Belize and oversees our network of 54 local Churches and our missionaries in Belize.

 His life passion is reaching Belize for Jesus and helping children overcome poverty.